raufhm/learning-uberfx/readme.md

 # DDD with UberFx

-This repository contains the source code for "My Awesome Application."
+This repository contains the source code for "learning uberfx."
 It is a Go application structured using the DDD (Domain-Driven Design) approach.
 The application provides functionality related to managing users.

 ## Project Structure
 ```